There’s definitely an art to painting Ikea furniture, especially when it’s a laminate surface.

 What’s the best way to paint Ikea furniture?

 A paint sprayer is always a great option for painting anything!
 It provides an incredibly smooth finish.
 Not to mention, it’s much quicker.

 However, you do want to factor in prep work which is very time consuming.
-When you use a paint sprayer indoors, you have to cover all surrounding areas with plastic due to overspray… I learned about overspray the hard way with spray paint!
+When you use a paint sprayer indoors, you have to cover all surrounding areas with plastic due to overspray… I learned about overspray the hard way!